 - Add in heavy cream and bring to a simmer; continue to reduce until sauce is desired consistency

 - Taste sauce for seasoning.
-Add sugar, vinegar, salt as needed.
+Balance with sugar, vinegar, salt, and additional cream as needed.

 - Lower heat to medium- low.
 Return chicken cutlets to pan and simmer until fully cooked through, 5 minutes.